The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 Finally, we briefly note that ergodicity is guaranteed as long as we introduce periodic scattering events that refresh the direction of travel, which results in ray diffusion throughout the parameter space.
 Provided that parameter space boundaries are modeled as blackbody radiators, light paths can even reach parameter space islands, which is very difficult for other Hamiltonian-like techniques.

-In the next few sections, we derive the conservation of basic radiance and \'etendue for arbitrary dimensionality (Sections \ref{s:radiance} and \ref{s:etendue}), show how this leads to a fair sampling algorithm in Section \ref{s:sampler}, prove ergodicity in \ref{s:coverage}, discuss continuous momentum refreshment in \ref{s:scattering}, generalize the sampler to arbitrary sample weights in Section \ref{s:generalized}, provide pseudocode in Section \ref{s:pseudocode}, connect the sampler to prior work in Section \ref{s:prior}, discuss adapting the sampling distribution in Section \ref{s:adaptive}, and provide specific recommendations for neural networks in Section \ref{s:practical}.
+In the next few sections, we derive the conservation of basic radiance and \'etendue for arbitrary dimensionality (Sections \ref{s:radiance} and \ref{s:etendue}), show how this leads to a fair sampling algorithm in Section \ref{s:sampler}, prove ergodicity in \ref{s:coverage}, discuss continuous momentum refreshment in \ref{s:scattering}, generalize the sampler to arbitrary velocities and sample weights in Section \ref{s:generalized}, provide pseudocode in Section \ref{s:pseudocode}, connect the sampler to prior work in Section \ref{s:prior}, discuss the connection between basic radiance and the oversampling rate in Section \ref{s:oversampling}, discuss adapting the sampling distribution in Section \ref{s:adaptive}, provide specific recommendations for neural networks in Section \ref{s:practical}, and summarize the recipe for sampling posterior distributions in Section \ref{s:recipe}.